How to Lock Your Suffolk Latch

 Locking Staples

-Locking Staples are the traditional choice for a Suffolk Latch and offer a neat solution for an internal lock.
-These staples are designed to be fitted to the latch bar side of the door and prevent the bar from being raised.
+Locking staples are the traditional companion to a Suffolk latch and provide a discreet way to secure an internal door.
+They fit to the latch-bar side of the door and prevent the latch bar from being lifted.

-There are two different styles of locking staple and they both include a small locking pin which is attached to a leather thong.
-Choose from Screw-On Staples or Knock-In Staples
+There are two styles available, both supplied with a removable locking pin attached to a leather thong.

-• Screw-On Staples are easy to fit and are available in three different styles to co-ordinate with the Suffolk, Gothic and Fine Handle Latches, in black beeswax and pewter finishes.
+• Screw-On Locking Staples are simple to install and are available in designs to complement Suffolk, Gothic and Fine Handle latches.
+They are available in both Black Beeswax and Pewter finishes.

-• Knock-In Staples offer a traditional look but require absolute precision when fitting.
-These can be used on any latch and are also available in black beeswax and pewter.
+• Knock-In Locking Staples provide a more traditional appearance but require accurate fitting.
+They can be used with any Suffolk latch and are also available in Black Beeswax and Pewter finishes.

-Please note these locking pins can only be fitted to the latch bar side of the door which opens towards you, and not on the thumb latch side.
-Some bathroom and bedroom doors open into the room, and for these doors, a locking staple would not be suitable.
+Please note that locking staples can only be fitted to the latch-bar side of the door—the side that opens towards you.
+They cannot be fitted to the thumb-latch side.
+If your bathroom or bedroom door opens into the room, a locking staple may not be the most suitable option.

 Penny End Locking Staple, Black Beeswax